denten-courses/masters-seminar/README.md

 ### Potential Worksheets (not finished)

-- Anatomy of a paper.
-- Anatomy of a book.
-- Visiting archives
-- Online corpora and databases
+- Online corpora and databases (A Genealogy of What)
-- Styles of conference presentation
+- Bibliography
+- Syllabus
 - Journal Landscape List the major journals in your field.
 Copy and paste the editorial statement.
 Research the editorial board.
 What is a journal's history.
-Look at the inaugural issue
+Look at the inaugural issue.
+- Anatomy of a paper
+- Anatomy of a book
-- Syllabus
+- Visiting archives
-- A Genealogy of _________
+- Styles of conference presentation